Stock events for Integra LifeSciences Holdings Corp. (IART)

 Demand Seasonality affecting Integra LifeSciences Holdings Corp.’s stock price

-Integra LifeSciences anticipates seasonal demand increases to drive recovery in the second half of 2025.
-The company also expects improved Integra Skin production and the resolution of private label supply constraints to contribute to this recovery in the latter half of the year.
+Integra LifeSciences anticipates seasonal demand increases for its products.
+This seasonality, along with improved Integra Skin production and the resolution of private label supply constraints, is expected to drive recovery in the second half of 2025.

 Overview of Integra LifeSciences Holdings Corp.’s business